 Keep in mind that there are ways that you may be able to reduce the costs of patent fees, even though the ways to do so are few.
 One way to cut the cost of patent maintenance fees in some countries involves having the patent endorsed with a License of Right or LOR.
 The LOR endorsement shows others that you are willing to grant a license to the patent to any interested party.
 By having your patent endorsed with an LOR, you can see your maintenance fees drop by 50 percent.

 What Happens When You Pay Patent Maintenance Fees vs. When You Do Not

 There are mistakes that you must avoid with patent maintenance fees.
 No entity, whether large or small, is not at risk for mistakes, miscommunications, or misunderstandings where patent maintenance fees are concerned.
-A few of the most common mistakes include:
+A few of the most common mistakes include the following:

-- Not keeping record of when patent maintenance fees are due;
+- Not keeping a record of when patent maintenance fees are due

 Because there are so many ways you could make a mistake with maintaining the fees associated with holding a patent for the long term, many inventors and businesses rely on a patent attorney or outside firm to handle the payments.
 This is especially true for those who hold multiple patents or patents in more than one country.
 Not every patent attorney firm will take on this responsibility, but many will.
 This gives you the peace of mind of knowing the ongoing maintenance is handled and documented accordingly.

 Can you pay for multiple patent maintenance fees at once?

 You can pay for multiple patent fees at once through the USPTO website.
 The site allows you to pay for as many as maintenance fees on separate patents as you need to at one time.